wongey/add-decomp-sprimitive/README.md

 ### Paper

-This paper has been submitted for publication (preprint on [arXiv:2002.02355](https://arxiv.org/abs/2002.02355)).
+<strike>This paper has been submitted for publication </strike> (preprint at [arXiv:2002.02355](https://arxiv.org/abs/2002.02355)).

+Edit (July 2020): This paper has been accepted to [ISSAC2020](http://www.issac-conference.org/2020/papers.php) with assigned [DOI](https://doi.org/10.1145/3373207.3404025) for the corresponding proceedings.

+Slides, demonstration, and video for our talk at ISSAC 2020 will be posted shortly.

 The appendix to our paper is [here](http://wongey.github.io/add-decomp-sprimitive/appendix.pdf).

 ### Package Download